ibm-cloud-docs/power-iaas/architecture-private-cloud.md

 ## Hardware and software specifications
 {: #hardware-software-specs-private-cloud}

-For more information about how IBM Cloud regions hosts connections from the pods for IBM {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.on-prem}}, see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).
+For more information about how IBM Cloud region hosts connections from the pods for IBM {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.on-prem}}, see [IBM Satellite location](/docs/power-iaas?topic=power-iaas-satellite-location-spec-private-cloud).

 ### Pods
 {: #pod-spec-private-cloud}